Kuala Lumpur City Tickets

 Temple Cave (also called Cathedral Cave)

-This is the main attraction—the cave you’ve seen in photos with the steep 272 rainbow-colored steps.
+This is the main attraction and most probably the cave you’ve seen in photos with the steep 272 rainbow-colored steps.
 It’s the largest chamber and sits high on the hill, with a massive arched entrance and a ceiling that rises over 100 meters.
 A short staircase inside leads to an upper area with more altars.
-Expect lots of crowds, especially during festivals.

 Dark Cave